Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Customer service

-During our review process, our team spent time participating in video demos with each company and found Zoom’s live presentation to have the highest-quality video with crisp sound and no lag.
-While Zoom might not be our top pick as a stand-alone cloud-based phone service, any business that spends more time communicating over video than the phone should put Zoom on its shortlist of all-in-one communications service providers.
+During our review process, our team spent time participating in video demos with each company; it found Zoom’s live presentation to have the highest-quality video with crisp sound and no lag.
+While Zoom might not be our top pick as a stand-alone cloud-based phone service, any business that spends more time communicating over video than phone should put Zoom on its shortlist of all-in-one communications service providers.

 Usability

-Zoom puts phone, video meetings and team chat into one communications platform accessible through the desktop and mobile apps that are included with all phone plans.
-The phone system integrates with Outlook, Gmail and Google Calendars to provide immediate access to your contacts and schedule to book meetings.
-While the platform is far from difficult to use, changing some advanced settings like call flows and call queues with drop-down menus gives Zoom’s portal more of an enterprise software look and feel than some of the more intuitive platforms, like Ooma, which feels like it was designed for nontechnical end users.
+Zoom combines phone, video meetings and team chat into one communications platform, which is accessible through desktop and mobile apps with all phone plans.
+The phone system integrates with Google, Microsoft and Salesforce to provide immediate access to your contacts and schedule to book meetings.
+While the platform is far from difficult to use, changing some advanced settings like call flows and call queues with drop-down menus gives Zoom’s portal more of an enterprise software look and feel than some of the more intuitive platforms, like Ooma; the latter feels like it was designed for nontechnical end users.

 One area where Zoom shines is its ability to jump from a voice-only phone call to a video meeting instantly.
 Once you’ve initiated a video call, you can also bring your guest into a virtual conference room with a larger group to help close an important sales deal or brainstorm using the collaborative whiteboard features.
 Zoom meetings are also very easy to host and attend from any device with an internet connection.